humanmade/hm-content-import/docs/writing-importers.md

 ## Iterators

 As mentioned, all importers should extend the `HMCI\Iterator\Base` class.
 That is because importers _are_ `Iterators`.
-It's unlikley you'll extend the `HMCI\Iterator\Base` class directly though, as HMCI providers a number of base iterators that you can extend to create your own iterators.
-For example, if you are importering data from a collection of CSV file, you can extend the `HMCI\Iterator\Files\CSV` class to create your own iterator.
+It's unlikely you'll extend the `HMCI\Iterator\Base` class directly though, as HMCI providers a number of base iterators that you can extend to create your own iterators.
+For example, if you are importing data from a collection of CSV files, you can extend the `HMCI\Iterator\Files\CSV` class to create your own iterator.
 This way you will only need to implement the `process_item( mixed $item ) : bool` method, and HMCI will handle the rest.

 See all the iterators in the [inc/classes/iterator](./inc/classes/iterator) folder.